9. Books, broadcasting, and the Bible College

 no music.
 Thanks to the financial help of the Virginia District (and some individuals) we have

-both a words-only and words-and-music editions.
+words-only and words-and-music editions.

 - Do the churches use pianos in their singing?